It a question frequently asked – what is the difference between anvil and bypass pruners?

 So, when it comes to buying you need to know the difference between these types.
 Perhaps you may need both, anvil and bypass.

-Bypass should only be used for the cutting of growth that is alive.
+Bypass Secateurs should only be used for the cutting of growth that is alive ie soft, green material.

-NOT hard, dead wood branches.
-Using them to cut up old branches will damage them very quickly.
+Not hard, dead wood branches.
+Using them to cut up dead branches could cause damage and most certainly blunt the blade .
 At best you may get away with a bent blade that may or may not be able to be replaced.
 At worse the secateur will break into pieces.
 This is where you need an anvil secateur.

 Anvil secateurs work with one blade coming down onto an anvil.
 Unlike a bypass pruning tool which cuts through growth this type cuts and crushes the branches.
 You can apply much more pressure on this tool and often the cutting diameter is much larger than traditional bypass.
 Only, do not over do it.
 If you find it is still hard work then pick up some branch loppers instead.
 Remember gardening should be pleasurable!